Economics

 Research skills

-You have the opportunity to undertake an independent research project in your final year, which allows you to apply the tools of economic analysis you've learned throughout your degree.
+You have the opportunity to undertake an independent research project in your final year.
+This will allow you to apply the tools of economic analysis you've learned throughout your degree.

-You'll apply your economic knowledge to an area you're particularly interested in, gaining a grasp of cutting-edge research methods in economics, under the supervision of a University member of staff.
+You'll apply your economic knowledge to an area you're particularly interested in.
+You'll gain a grasp of cutting-edge research methods in economics, under the supervision of a University member of staff.

 Opportunities